 rebase --continue) and can be left in place as long as you want.
 When they're edited/fixed, they're resolved automatically. - Works side-by-side with git so one can always hop back to familiar git commands as needed.

-- Also I love that outputs automatically show the shorthand prefixes for change IDs and hashes.
-Makes for
+- Also I love that outputs automatically show the shorthand prefixes for change

-easy cli work... often as short as one letter so instead of
+IDs and hashes.
+Makes for easy cli work... often as short as one letter so

 jj edit svzwsrrqit'sjj edit s. (git doesn't show this automatically though it sorta works by uniqueness, e.g. if only one commit started withayou could type justa... but this again is a package deal with stable change IDs.
 My current task will always be at commitxno matter how things change around it.